michaelrvano/autocomplete/README.md

-# autocomplete
+# jQuery Auto Complete function
-A jquery autocomplete function to use on any text input
+A simple basic autocomplete function to use on any text input